CurvesHub/DezibotDebugInterface/README.md

 1. Clone the repository
 2. Configure the `docker-compose.yml` file with the desired environment variables
+    - `NUXT_PUBLIC_SERVER_URL`: This is the URL of the host machine where the backend server will be running
+      - For a client (browser) that runs on the same match as the backend/docker, you can use `http://localhost:5160`
+      - If there are clients (browsers) that runs on a different machines, use the IP address of the host machine where the backend server will be running
 3. Prepare Dezibot Code Example
    - Start a mobile hotspot or use an active WiFi network
    - Connect the host machine (where docker runs) to the WiFi network